 UBC’s Learning Analytics Hackathons offer students an opportunity to work with real learning data (either your own or anonymized data) and explore how analytics can support learning and student success.
-The next hackathon is coming up in the spring of 2020.
+The next hackathon is coming up in the fall of 2022.
+Register for the hackathon here.

-Co-hosted by the Learning Analytics Project, UBC LAVA (Learning Analytics, Visual Analytics), the UBC Canvas API Community (CAPICO), and Sauder Learning Services, the Learning Analytics Hackathons provide an opportunity to work with real data, brainstorm, and then prototype or build tools to address challenges that face students.
+Co-hosted by the UBC Learning Analytics Team, LAVA, Open UBC, and Sauder Learning Services, the Learning Analytics Hackathons provide an opportunity to work with real data, brainstorm, and then prototype or build tools to address challenges that face students.

 November 2019: Learning Analytics Hackathon